Kaniyamudhan1818/study-of-basic-gates/README.md

 1. Type the program in Quartus software.

-2. Compile and run the program.
+2. Compile and run the program)

 3. Generate the RTL schematic and save the logic diagram.